 - Highly sensitized patients wait much longer on average for a kidney transplant and have a greater chance of becoming more ill or dying while they wait.

 The program has formalized national policies approved by all provinces and territories.
 Canadian Blood Services and its advisory committees* work in collaboration with donation and transplantation programs to evaluate and improve HSP Program policies.
-The program life cycle is presented below:

 1) Recipient Eligibility Criteria

 - Defines the eligibility requirements for potential transplant recipients to participate

 - Outlines the matching algorithm rules used to identify and rank highly sensitized patients who are potential matches to an available organ